Manakavoo/Health_care_analysis-edunet_internship-/README.md

 ## Contact

-For inquiries or collaborations, please contact Manakavoo:[manakavoo.ug.21.ad@francisxavier.ac.in].
+For inquiries or collaborations, [Contact Me](mailto:manakavoo.ug.21.ad@francisxavier.ac.in).

 ---